LUH-AI/iAnchor/README.md

 # Anchors on Steroids (AoS)
 ## Architecture Concept Mockup
 ![](static/concept.png)

+## Todo Polish
+- Convert completly to numpy so its working with all kinds of ml libs
 ### Requirements for Project Subissions
 * use python 3.9.
 As in the assignments, we recommend working inside a conda environment.
   ```